igormesaros84/Az204/Az-204/Develop solutions that use Azure Cosmos Db/Exercise - Create resources by using the Microsoft NET SDK v3.md

 ```

 ## Set up the console application
-Now taht the needed resources are deoployed to Azure the next step is to set up the console application using the same terminal window in Visual Studio Code.
+Now that the needed resources are deployed to Azure the next step is to set up the console application using the same terminal window in Visual Studio Code.
 1. Create a folder for the project and change it to the folder.
 ```
 md az204-cosmos